 That's what we are currently doing in some cases, because rather than changing people who fit our existing company process, we choose to accommodate the processes they're used to.
 We also are open to more collaboration with our remote developers because we value diversity of thought.

 Q: What's your team composition and growth dynamics?
-How much time did it take you to build a team in Ukraine?
+How much time did it take to build a team in Ukraine?

 We started back in 2015, so we've been building our team very slowly.
 When I came in, I was the second person on our team.
 We added around seven people in a year and reached ten in the second year.
 Then we grew to fourteen the following year and I think now we're down to thirteen.